h-i-sutton/h-i-sutton.github.io/_posts/2026-06-10-Chinese-Small-Sail-Sub.md

 *CLICK to Enlarge.
 Satellite image ©2026 Vantor.*

 There has been online speculation that it may be a special mission submarine, like Russia’s seabed warfare types, but the dual-yard construction seems less likely for that.

 One possibility is that this is a continuation of the Type-093 ‘family’, intended to continue to advance Chinese submarine capabilities as the all-new Type-095 enters series production in the coming years.
 While the boat appears futuristic, the dual-yard construction suggests that it is in fact a low-risk design.
+And Chinese submarine naming convention is not necessarily sequential or rigidly tied to design lineage.
 We can speculate that the increased length, by around 10 meters, may be for a larger vertical launch system.
 If so, it may be driven by larger-diameter hypersonic missiles rather than more tubes.

 There are also clear signs of torpedo tubes arranged in the upper hull shooting forward like the preceding Type-093 Shang Class.
 Possibly these are larger diameter than normal, but better information is needed before we speculate wildly on that.
 Watch this space.